 Interdisciplinary Education for an Inter-professional Cohort

-Scholars join from a wide variety of clinical specialties to offer a rich learning environment of different perspectives.
 Nurse and physician scholars training together offers an opportunity to create team-based approaches to address communities' most pressing health and health care needs.
-While inter-professional training is increasingly given lip-service in clinical settings, this program offers a unique opportunity for the Scholars to learn and innovate together, and with community partners, in the research context with deep and sustained intellectual engagement across professional boundaries.
+The program offers a unique opportunity for the Scholars to learn and innovate together.

-Scholars will continue to be part of a national cohort and will attend an annual national meeting to present projects, network with peers and leaders from other institutions, and participate in workshops.
-The national meetings provide opportunities substantially distinct from what the scholars typically experience during their own professional societies' annual programs, because of the unique combination of common socialization, partnered research efforts, and inter-professional research training.
+Scholars will be part of a national cohort and will attend an annual national meeting to present projects, network with peers and leaders from other institutions, and participate in workshops.

 National Program Committee (NPC)

-Oversight will be provided by a NPC that consists of the deans from each site's schools of nursing and medicine, VA representation, community representatives, prominent leaders, and RWJF Clinical Scholar Program Alumni who can provide both oversight and mentorship to the scholars.
-This group would also provide guidance regarding plans to expand the program to additional sites in the future.
+Oversight will be provided by a NPC that consists of the deans from each site's schools of nursing and medicine, VA representation, community representatives, and prominent leaders who can provide both oversight and mentorship to the scholars.